osamaadam/CPUSchedule/README.md

 ### What to expect

-After running the project, you'll be prompt to enter the algorithm you'd like to simulate.
+After running the project, you'll be prompted to enter the algorithm you'd like to simulate.

 ```
 0: First Come First Served (FCFS)